-2-1-1 is a free and confidential service that helps Hoosiers across Indiana find the local resources they need.
 Dial 2-1-1 to connect with a navigator.
-They are available 24 hours a day, 7 days a week.
+Indiana 2-1-1 is a free and confidential service that helps Hoosiers across Indiana find the local resources they need.
+The call center is available 24 hours a day, 7 days a week.

 Housing Choice Voucher (HCV) Program